siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 Now, run the docker image to perform the aforementioned required 3 steps on either s390x of amd64:

-`docker run --rm --privileged gmoney23/multiarch-qemu-user-static --reset -p yes`
+`docker run --rm --privileged gmoney23/binfmt`

-`--privileged` let's gives the container the necessary permissions it requires. the register script within the containers has it register qemu static binaries that are found within the `gmoney23/multiarch-qemu-user-static` container with binfmt and  `-p` means it persists this so that the static binaries will be used for subsequent containers without needing to bind mount the qemu static binary in each container image.
+`--privileged` gives the container the necessary permissions it requires.
+The script within this container registers qemu `linux-user` binaries with binfmt_misc.
+(These binaries are statically compiled on the host architecture for each supported target architecture.
+In our case: s390x, arm, and ppc64le on amd64 and arm, amd64, and ppc64le on s390x).
+These binaries are generated during container build and are found within the `gmoney23/binfmt:3.10` container.
+They are registered with the [F (fixed) flag](https://lwn.net/Articles/679308/) which opens the static binary as soon as it is installed so that spawned containers can use the qemu static.
+This support was added to the linux kernel to enable things such as the cross-building we are going to do.
+(The full options are `OCF` and you can see the full description for each option [here](https://www.kernel.org/doc/Documentation/admin-guide/binfmt-misc.rst))

 Confirm the architecture with: `uname -m`